iauns/cpm/README.rst

 namespace like so: ``CPM_SPIRE_NS::spire::Interface``.
 In general you will want to rename the namespace to something more appropriate: ``namespace spire = CPM_SPIRE_NS::spire``.

+Be sure to place your calls to CPM_AddModule before your call to CPM_Finish.
+The `# Include any modules here...` section mentioned in the first snippet indicates where you should place calls to `CPM_AddModule` and `CPM_AddExternal`.

 CPM Externals
 -------------